 7. Thoughtfully Choose Your First Clients.

-Because you have a very limited amount of time to source new clients (and actually do the work for them) as you start a freelancing business, you need to get the most out of the clients you do bring on.
+Because you have a very limited amount of time to source new clients (and actually do the work for them) as you start your freelance business, you need to get the most out of the clients you do bring on.
 Both from a financial and portfolio-building standpoint.

 Your limited number of clients and correlating portfolio pieces, will represent how you're perceived by other potential clients moving forward.